T-Dependent and T-Independent Antigens: Differences and Why Conjugate Vaccines Exist

 The B-cell response to thymus-dependent (TD) antigens requires direct contact with TH cells, not simply exposure to TH-derived cytokines.

 Antigens that can activate B cells in the absence of this kind of direct participation by TH cells are known as thymus-independent (TI) antigens.
-TI antigens are divided into types 1 and 2, and they activate B cells by different mechanisms whereas polymeric proteins e.g., bacterial flagellin acts as Type 2 thymus-independent (TI-2) antigens.
+TI antigens are divided into type 1 and type 2, which activate B cells by different mechanisms.
+TI-1 antigens (such as bacterial LPS) can act as polyclonal activators; TI-2 antigens are typically large, repetitive polysaccharides (such as bacterial capsules and Ficoll) that work by extensively cross-linking the B-cell receptor.

 T Independent (TI) Antigen